switchdoclabs/OurWeatherWeatherPlus/README.md

 www.switchdoc.com
 March 2018

+Current Version 030 - March 24, 2018

+- Adding WiFi Reconnect code - only after success on an AP

 Current Version 029 - March 15, 2018

 - Changed Alexa to PubNub to be compatible with March 1, 2018 PubNub changE